Are you a new teacher? Do you know a new teacher, or do you have new teachers on your staff this year?

 You need to teach students facts about the world.
 Of course you want your students to have a deep and genuine understanding of the material you are teaching.
 However, many universities fail to explain that such deep learning depends upon a foundational bank of knowledge.
 Deep learning can only occur after the relevant surface knowledge has been shared.
 (Hence Point 5).

 Discipline is not a dirty word.
 While it is true that good teaching nurtures good behaviour, teaching alone is not enough.
-You need to have a well thought out Behaviour Management Plan for your classroom.
+As a new teacher, you need to have a well thought out Behaviour Management Plan for your classroom.
 Setting classroom rules is a given; however, establishing routines is equally important – and this takes explanation, practice and feedback.
 Token rewards work well too, especially at a group level.
 From day one, you also need to have a bank of strategies for managing small misbehaviours quickly and quietly so your lessons are not disrupted.
 For more ideas check out my earlier article the Top 10 Behaviour Management Strategies.

 Limit group work, at least until you have your class behaving exactly as you want them to.
 Don’t get me wrong, cooperative learning can be a wonderful thing.
 However, when establishing expectations with a new class, you need to be aware of every little thing that is going on in your classroom.
 This allows you to nip small problems in the bud and prevent bigger problems later on.